Standing Out in Toronto with Translation

 Explore Your Demographics and think of how Translation Services Can Help

-Any business owner needs to have a keen knowledge of who they should sell to.
+Any business owner needs to have a keen understanding of their target market.
 That is doubly true when approaching one of the most diverse cities in the world.
 Let’s look at some industry snapshots that illustrate evolving linguistic landscapes beyond English and French.

 • If you want to market to Toronto’s students, many speak Chinese.
 Integrate Chinese translation services, especially Mandarin and Cantonese, on the appropriate media to make friends with this powerful group.
 Besides academic material, students consume large amounts of online video and use mobile apps and mobile-friendly sites.
 The sharing element of social media adds crowdsourcing to your advertising and data-gathering efforts.